 Selecting language mode of the OSD menu Select OPTION and LANGUAGE.
 Select the desired language.
 Press the INPUT/OK button.
 SONY logo lamp To change the default SONY logo lamp activity for the HDMI input mode, follow these steps: 1 Select OPTION and LANGUAGE.
 2 Select the desired language.
 3 Press the INPUT/OK button.
-To change the settings while the computer input is selected, see Changing the default SONY logo lamp activity (page 114) for the procedure.
+Image the settings while the computer input is selected, see Changing the default SONY logo lamp activity (page 109) for the procedure.
 Selecting Input Sensing mode You can select one of the three Input Sensing modes: AUTO ON, AUTO OFF (Normal), and AUTO OFF (Power Save).
 In AUTO ON mode, connecting an external audio/video device to the HDMI INPUT port or the VIDEO INPUT jacks while your computer is off or in Sleep mode automatically switches the audio/video input source to the HDMI input or the video input, respectively.
 In AUTO OFF (Normal) or AUTO OFF (Power Save) mode, automatic input selection is not performed.
 By default, AUTO OFF (Normal) mode is selected.
-Select OPTION and INPUT SENSING.
-Select the desired mode.
-Press the INPUT/OK button.
-Selecting AUTO OFF (Power Save) reduces power consumption.
-To resume power, press the INPUT/OK button on the computer.
+1 Select OPTION and INPUT SENSING.
+2 Select the desired mode.
+3 Press the INPUT/OK button.
 Disabling the HDMI/VIDEO input function Select OPTION and DISABLE INPUT.
 Select the desired mode.
 Press the INPUT/OK button.